waitinfuture/emapreduce/intl.en-US/User Guide/Job/Hadoop MapReduce Job Configuration.md

 # Hadoop MapReduce Job Configuration {#concept_rtn_r1p_y2b .concept}

-Hadoop MapReduce Job Configuration

 ## Procedure {#section_kjy_pgp_y2b .section}

-1. Log on to the [Alibaba Cloud E-MapReduce Console](https://emr.console.aliyun.com/?spm=5176.8250060.103.1.48466f55SEaqMe#/cn-hangzhou) to enter the Cluster List page with primary account.
+1. Log on to the [Alibaba Cloud E-MapReduce Console](https://emr.console.aliyun.com/?spm=5176.8250060.103.1.48466f55SEaqMe#/cn-hangzhou).
-2. Click the **Data Platform** tab on the top to enter the **Project List** page.
+2. At the top of the navigation bar, click **Data Platform**.
-3. Click **Design Workflow** of the specified project in the **Operation** column.
+3. In the **Actions** column, click **Design Workflow** of the specified project.
 4. On the left side of the Job Editing page, right-click on the folder you want to operate and select **New Job**.
-5. In the **New Job** dialog box, enter the job name, job description.
+5. In the **New Job** dialog box, enter the job name and job description.

-    Once the job type is selected, it cannot be modified.

-6. Select a Hadoop job type to create a Hadoop Mapreduce job.
+6. Select a Hadoop job type to create a Hadoop MapReduce job.
 This type of job is Hadoop job submitted in the background via the following process.

     ```
     hadoop jar xxx.jar [MainClass] -Dxxx ....